LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/create-achievements-to-motivate-learners.md

-# How do I create achievements?
+# How do I create an achievement?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.